MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/M365-eligible-services-and-plans.md

  **OneDrive for Business**

-- OneDrive for Business com Office Online
+- OneDrive for Business com Office
 - OneDrive for Business Plano 1
 - OneDrive for Business Plano 2